Course Objectives This course aims to describe and explain -

 To see details of the appropriate process for registration and fee-payment,

 If you are currently a student, and your institution is shown in the drop-down list below, selecting it will display the relevant information

 If you are not a student, or your institution is not listed, please choose the Professional or Institution Not Listed option:

 Note that sections 1 and 2 on this page do not apply for this course.
 Please read and follow all other instructions carefully!

 You will be asked to select the appropriate type of application: please choose Graduate (E) Non-Degree.

 You will be required to pay a non-refundable application fee of C$90.
-If the online payment option within the application does not work for any reason, please pay using this credit card form.

 Once your application is processed, you will be sent (by e-mail) an offer to accept admission.

 At this point, you will also be asked to arrange for official transcripts of post-secondary education to be supplied: these must be sent directly from the issuing institution(s) (as detailed in the Documents Required section).